karthig1993/pythonStuff/README.md

 # pythonStuff
 My repository for python projects
+Current source code is for a stock predictor application built in streamlit